ansuman-eng/vector-space-modelling/README.md

+Purpose:
+The purpose of this code repository is to provide a Python Based Sentiment Analysis Model built on top of a ranked retrieval system powered by a Vector Space Model.
+I have used the ISEAR dataset.

 ISEAR:
 The International Survey on Emotion Antecedents and Reactions as a python dataset for MachineLearning

-Purpose:
-The purpose of this code repository is to provide a python loader for the Isear Data set The ISEAR dataset has been developped by the Swiss National Center of Competence in Research.

 Basic documentation:
 The isear.csv file is the actual extract of the dataset, which was provided as an access database.